rmsolgi/geneticalgorithm/README.md

 So make sure you select a sufficiently large criteria to provide enough time for the algorithm to progress and to avoid immature convergence.

-Finally to make sure that the parameter setting is fine, we usually should run the algorithm for several times and if connvergence curves of all runs converged to the same objective function value we may accept that solution as the optimum.
+Finally to make sure that the parameter setting is fine, we usually should run the algorithm for several times and if convergence curves of all runs converged to the same objective function value we may accept that solution as the optimum.
 The number of runs depends but usually five or ten runs is prevalent.
 Notice that in some problems several possible set of variables produces the same objective function value.
 When we study the convergence of a genetic algorithm we compare the objective function values not the decision variables.